 Coronavirus (COVID-19) Update

-We are closely monitoring the rapidly changing information about COVID-19 to determine necessary actions and extra precautions to ensure the health and safety of our staff and everyone we serve.
+We are closely monitoring the rapidly changing information about COVID-19 to ensure the health and safety of our staff and everyone we serve.

 PLOWS Council on Aging is committed to providing quality human services to the community, focusing on the health and wellness of the most vulnerable populations.